matbut/Arrests-For-Marijuana-Possession-Data-Analysis/README.md

-# Arrests for Marijuana Possession
+# Crimes in North Carolina data analysis
-Mini-project for Multidimensional Statistics course at AGH based on data analysis of arrests for marijuana possession in Toronto.
+Mini-project for Multidimensional Statistics course at AGH based on data analysis of crimes in North Carolina from 1981 to 1987.